Financial Institutions; Depository Institutions & Non-Depository Institutions

 Investment companies are another example of a depository institution.
 These can commonly take the form of a mutual fund.

-A mutual fund is an entity that will take money from a lot of different sources, and it’s going to invest that money to pursue a particular objective.
+A mutual fund is an entity that will take money from many different sources, and it’s going to invest that money to pursue a particular objective.

 Brokerage Companies